- What are UTM tags?

 - How to set up UTM tags in Google Ads?

 Marketing activities on the Internet require constant monitoring and analysis.
-To track the effectiveness of running contextual advertising, it is necessary to use special tools.
+To track the effectiveness of contextual advertising, special tools must be used.

-UTM tags are considered to be one such tool.
+One such tool is UTM tags.
 They are designed to transfer information about the source of traffic to analytical systems and services.
-This data allows you to thoroughly analyze and evaluate the effectiveness of the developed advertising campaign.
+This data allows you to thoroughly analyze and evaluate the effectiveness of your advertising campaign.

 What are UTM tags?

-UTM-tag (the name comes from the English abbreviation Urchin Tracking Module) is a kind of variable, which consists of the name of the parameter and its value.
-These data are specified in the URL-address of the page.
+A UTM tag (the name comes from the English abbreviation Urchin Tracking Module) is a kind of variable that consists of a parameter name and its value.
+This data is specified in the URL address of the page.

 Important!
-Links that contain such tags are recommended to be used only if you need to work with external traffic sources.
-Inserting tags into internal links may cause problems with search engine indexing of pages and errors in tracking the statistics of transitions through external channels.
+Links containing such tags should only be used if you need to work with external traffic sources.
+Inserting tags into internal links may cause problems with search engine indexing of pages and errors in tracking statistics for clicks on external channels.

-What are UTM tags for?
-Using UTM-tags allows you to:
+First, let’s figure out why UTM tags are needed.
+Using them allows you to:

 Mandatory

-They contain the required minimum set of parameters.
-They are quite enough for most advertising campaigns.
+They contain the necessary minimum set of parameters.
+For most advertising campaigns, they are quite sufficient.
 The rest are added when more thorough analytics are required.

 - utm_source.
-The parameter is necessary to indicate the source of traffic.
-It indicates to the advertiser where the user came from.
-Most often it is the name of a search engine or social network – google, bing, facebook, etc.
+This parameter is necessary to indicate the source of traffic.
+It tells the advertiser where the user came from.
+Most often, this is the name of a search engine or social network — Google, Bing, Facebook, etc.

 - utm_medium.
-Transmits the type of traffic and helps to know through which channel the user was attracted.
-For example, cpc for contextual advertising, organic for organic search engine results, email for mailing lists, etc.
+Transmits the type of traffic and helps to find out which channel attracted the user.
+For example, cpc for contextual advertising, organic for organic search engine results, email for mailings, etc.

 Optional (optional tags)

-With the help of this type of UTM tags, you can expand the list of collected data about the target audience, detail the data obtained.
-Thanks to these tags it is possible to conduct A/B testing of various ads, banners, get a list of keywords that drove traffic to the site and much more.
+With this type of UTM tag, you can expand the list of data collected about your target audience and get more detailed info.
+These tags let you do A/B testing on different ads and banners, get a list of keywords that brought traffic to your site, and a bunch of other stuff.

 Optional tags include:

 - utm_campaign.
-Used to mark a specific advertising campaign or PR-action.
+Used to designate a specific advertising campaign or PR promotion.
 For example, you can use the tag black_friday or new_year_promo.

 - utm_term.
-The parameter is used to track the performance of keywords in contextual advertising.
-It helps to know which user search queries are the most effective, and which ones can be removed from the advertising campaign.
+This parameter is used to track the effectiveness of keywords in contextual advertising.
+It helps to identify which user search queries are most effective and which can be removed from the advertising campaign.

 - utm_content.
-If you use several different links to the same page within an advertising campaign, you can use this tag to label each individual link.
+If you use several different links to the same page within an advertising campaign, you can use this tag to identify each individual link.

 What does a UTM tag consist of?

-The structure of UTM-tag is formed according to a certain pattern:
+The structure of a UTM tag is formed according to a specific template:

 - Ampersand (&).
 Connects different parameter-value pairs within a single UTM tag.